OLIMEX/pyA64/README.rst

 Description
 -----------

-The package provide methods for controlling GPIO pins, I2C and SPI buses.
-It's written for
+The package provide methods for controlling GPIO pins via memory access.
+It's written for `A64-OLinuXino <https://www.olimex.com/Products/OLinuXino/A64/A64-OLinuXino/open-source-hardware>`__, but it can be used with other boards.
-`A64-OLinuXino <https://www.olimex.com/Products/OLinuXino/A64/A64-OLinuXino/open-source-hardware>`__,
-but it can be used with other boards.
 In this case proper operation is not guaranteed.